Zweshi/OpenShortcut/README.md

 You may need to move over the _cpyHook.pyd file from your python lib directory into the output directory if its not copied over correctly by your version of cx_Freeze.

+# TODO
+1. Add Key combinations not just single key presses.
+2. Expand the number of bindable shortcuts.